[AUDIO VERSION: I also recorded an audio version of this blog post. Click below to listen. Let me know if this is something you find helpful!]

 |Time||Period||Organic Reach||Paid Reach||Link Clicks|

 [Side Note: I’d consider the performance of my top performing post as evidence that my ad targeting is very good.
-It received the most link clicks even though it reached about 17,000 people — a number that is far less than some of the other posts on this list.]
+It received the most The link click metric measures all clicks on links that drive users to properties on and off of Facebook. even though it reached about 17,000 people — a number that is far less than some of the other posts on this list.]

 While the top performing post was shared during peak times, most of those people (10,904) were reached with an ad.
 Only one more of these posts was shared during peak times, and that one generated the eighth most link clicks, though it didn’t receive promotion.